Home > when to plant hydrangeas in tennessee

 Understanding Hydrangeas

-Hydrangeas in Tennessee generally benefit from morning sun and afternoon shade.
-You should protect them from the intense heat, especially in summer.
+You should protect hydrangeas from the intense heat in summer.
 A slightly acidic soil is ideal.
 Ensure good drainage to avoid root rot.
 Consistent moisture during the first growing season.

 When Do Hydrangeas Bloom in Tennessee?

-Hydrangeas usually bloom in the early summer.
+This is usually in the early summer.
 These flowers will reach their peak from June to September.
 Some varieties only bloom once per growing season.
 Others bloom continuously throughout the summer.

 When to Plant Hydrangeas in Tennessee?